hazelcast/hazelcast-code-samples/hazelcast-integration/springboot-eureka-partition-groups/README.md

 records in the cluster.

 If you've configured for two copies, you only have data safety if a mishap isn't going to impact them both.
-What this means here is you want the data placement algorithm to choose two instances in the cluster that won't fail together.
+You want the data placement algorithm to choose two instances in the cluster that won't fail together.

 This is easy to ask for, but depends on some factors which the IMDG has no visibility of.